davestewart/davestewart-content/content/products/timezone-planner/index.md

 ### Product

-[Timezone Planner for Remote Teams](https://davestewart.gumroad.com/l/timezone-planner) lets you visualise your remote team's availability, their time of day, working hours, to be more practical and conscientious in planning your work, meetings and deadlines.
+[Timezone Planner](https://davestewart.gumroad.com/l/timezone-planner) lets you visualise your remote team's availability, their time of day, working hours, to be more practical and conscientious in planning your work, meetings and deadlines.

 It comes in the form of a [Google Sheet](https://www.google.co.uk/sheets/about/), so it's ubiquitous and even _customisable_ if you want additional control: